jerryjappinen/graphql-unwrap/README.md

 # graphql-unwrapper

-Unwrap nested references from GraphQL responses into a flat storage by ID.
+Unwrap nested objects from GraphQL responses into a flat storage by ID.
 Works with [GraphCMS](https://graphcms.com) and other providers.
 Can be used either client-side or server-side.

 GraphQL endpoints typically return nested data.
 Deep nesting and recursion can sometimes be hard to handle, though.
 This library turns every GraphQL response into a more manageable, flat data structure that makes client-side development easier.